-Due to Coronavirus, CHESS is changing the way our services operate.
+Due to Coronavirus, CHESS has changed the way our services operate.

 What We Are Doing And Why?